eclipse-tractusx/ssi-docu/specifications/M1/identity.protocol.base.md

 # 5. Verifiable Presentations

-Additional client metadata such as Verifiable Presentations can be obtained by a relying party (RP) using the client's `DID`, typically specified in the `sub` claim of a self-issued token.
+Additional client metadata such as Verifiable Presentations can be obtained by a relying party (RP) using the client's `DID`, typically specified in the `sub` claim of a Self-iIssued ID Token.
 The DID document may contain `service` entries that can be used to resolve metadata.

 # 6. Using the OAuth 2 Client Credential Grant to Obtain Access Tokens from an STS

-A self-issued token MAY be obtained by a participant agent executing an [OAuth 2.0 Client Credential Grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.4) against a Secure Token Service (STS) Endpoint.
+A Self-iIssued ID Token MAY be obtained by a participant agent executing an [OAuth 2.0 Client Credential Grant](https://www.rfc-editor.org/rfc/rfc6749.html#section-4.4) against a Secure Token Service (STS) Endpoint.
 How the participant agent obtains the endpoint address is participant-specific and beyond the scope of this specification.

-The self-issued token request MAY contain the `bearer_access_scope` authorization request parameter which is set to a list of space-delimited scopes the response `VP Access Token` set in the `access_token` claim will be enabled for.
+The Self-iIssued ID Token request MAY contain the `bearer_access_scope` authorization request parameter which is set to a list of space-delimited scopes the response `VP Access Token` set in the `access_token` claim will be enabled for.
 If no `bearer_access_scope` parameter is present, the `access_token` claim MUST not be included.